Components of discriminants for systems of equations and irreducibility of determinants

-\begin{proof} The order ideal $(\alpha)$ has the unique maximal element $\alpha.$ Apply Lemma \ref{Lemma.
-Simplification of a Cayley discriminant} iteratively and use the coherency relations \ref{Corollary.
+\begin{proof} The order ideal $(\alpha)$ has the unique maximal element $\alpha.$ Iteratively apply Lemma \ref{Lemma.
+Simplification of a Cayley discriminant} and use the coherency relations \ref{Corollary.
 Coherency Relations}.
-In the last step, we get the Cayley discriminant of the irreducible BK-tuple $\hat{\mathscr{B}}_{\alpha},$ which coincides with the $\mathscr{A}$-discriminant by Theorem \ref{Theorem.
-Irreducible discriminants}. \end{proof} \begin{rem} This proposition sets up the consistency of Theorem \ref{Theorem.
-Discriminant for a BK-tuple} about components of the $\mathscr{A}$-discriminant for a BK-tuple with Esterov's Theorem 2.31 \cite{esterov_newton_2010} about components of the reduced discriminant, expressed as Cayley discriminants. \end{rem}
+At the last step, we obtain the Cayley discriminant of the irreducible BK-tuple $\hat{\mathscr{B}}_{\alpha},$ which coincides with the $\mathscr{A}$-discriminant by Theorem \ref{Theorem.
+Codimension of discriminants}. \end{proof} \begin{rem} This proposition sets up the consistency of Theorem \ref{Theorem.
+Discriminant for a BK-tuple} about components of the $\mathscr{A}$-discriminant for a BK-tuple with Esterov Theorem 2.31 \cite{esterov_newton_2010} about components of the reduced discriminant, expressed as Cayley discriminants. \end{rem}